Learn how to make this easy crochet blanket pattern today with the FREE Charlotte afghan pattern.

 ROW 2 – 47: Repeat row 1 for pattern switching colors every 15 rows as follows

 If you have any questions about the above photo tutorials please ask!
 I’d love to help! 🙂

-To finish your Charlotte Crochet Blanket fasten off yarn and cut with scissors
+- To finish your Charlotte Crochet Blanket fasten off the yarn and cut it with scissors.

 Happy Blanket Making! 🙂